-Fortunately, there are very good diagnostic tools available today to locate the site and extent of recurrent disease.
-Finding the prostate cancer cells is the first step in planning an effective “salvage” treatment.
+Fortunately, there are a number of advanced imaging and diagnostic tools available today to locate the site and extent of recurrent disease.
+Finding the prostate cancer cells in the body is the first step in planning an effective salvage treatment.

 The advanced staging studies we conduct to determine local, regional and distant metastases include:

-- Multimodality TRUS imaging (grey scale and especially color flow Doppler ultrasound)
+• Multimodality TRUS imaging (grey scale and especially Color-Flow Power Doppler Ultrasound)

-If the recurrent patient had primary radiation, then he has already received a significant dose of radiation which makes additional radiation especially dangerous.
-To ensure safety, these men will need the higher doses available only through the sophistication of treatment delivery programs encompassing all the available tools (especially found with DART).
-To maximize the potential of radiation for recurrent patients, we often prescribe hormonal therapy – which creates a positive synergy with radiation resulting in mathematically boosting the effects (1+1 = 3 or 4 or 5, for instance).
+If the recurrent patient had primary radiation, then he has already received a significant dose of radiation, which makes additional radiation potentially dangerous.
+To ensure safety, these men will need the higher, precisely targeted doses available only through the sophistication of treatment delivery regimens encompassing all the available tools, especially those associated with DART.